ksu-cs-textbooks/cis300/content/z-courses/syllabi/_index.md

 ### Homework Assignments

 Five programming assignments will be given as homework during the course of the semester.
 All solutions must be submitted electronically by the given due date.
-Late submissions will be accepted with a penalty of 1% per hour, or any portion of an hour, late; thus, if a submission is 1 minute late, the penalty is 1%.
+Late submissions will be accepted with a penalty of 10% per day, prorated by hour (~.42% per hour).
+For example, if a submission is 12 hours late, the penalty is 5%.
 If multiple solutions are submitted for the same assignment, only the last one will be graded.
 No submissions will be accepted after three days (i.e., 72 hours) past the due date.
+Some assignments are not accepted three days late, so be sure to check availability dates in Canvas.

-Each of the first four homework assignments will be worth 5% of the final grade.
-The fifth homework assignment will be a final project worth 10% of the final grade.
+Each of the first four homework assignments will be worth ~5% of the final grade.
+The fifth homework assignment will be a final project worth ~10% of the final grade.
 The final project will take the place of a Final Exam.

 ### Exams